-Step aside, espresso: Among coffee drinkers, cold brew has become one of the most popular drinks in recent years, according to the National Coffee Association: Retail sales of refrigerated cold brew rose about 460 percent from 2015 to 2017, and experts say the cold brew trend is only continuing to grow.
-Regardless of temperature, cold brew can be enjoyed year round.
-Though most coffee shops have cold brew on tap, it’s also surprisingly easy to make your own at home — and much more affordable.
-If you’re thinking about becoming your own barista, we spoke to some coffee experts about how to make cold brew at home and rounded up some top-rated cold brew coffee makers based on their guidance.
+Even on chilly days, cold brew is here to stay.
+Though many coffee shops have cold brew on tap, it’s easy to brew your own at home — and much more affordable.
+If you’re thinking about becoming an at-home barista — or want to buy a cold brew maker as a gift for the coffee lover in your life — we spoke to coffee experts about how to make cold brew and rounded up top-rated cold brew coffee makers based on their guidance.

 How to shop for a cold brew coffee maker